About

 Howdy.

-I’ve have a tremendously varied life.
 Been one of the “old men of the Web” before there even was a web.
 (More complete details on my UrbanSurvival.com site here).

-The answer is “Look to the Kids!”
+The answer is “Pass it on to the Kids!”

 Despite all the political correctness errors, and poor teaching of the American Dream, there are still plenty of opportunities in the STEM courses.
 Making – becoming a Maker – is a hugely popular track.

 I’ve been a Maker for decades.
 Helped sweat copper plumbing, poured concrete, helped with house framing, drywall hanging, and so much more, it boggles the mind.
 And all this before junior high (now ‘middle school’).
+Sadly, young people today are building a lot of “pre-made” kits.
+Not really ground up makes.

 Industrials Arts Was Killed by Lawyers